Zhao-Lab-Saman-Shafaei-TP-model/Transporter-Identification-Model/README.md

 # TPsight: A Transporter Protein Identification Model

+TPsight is a deep learning model that using <a href="https://github.com/agemagician/Ankh">Ankh</a>, a protein LLM, to predict if a protein is a transporter protein.

 This repository contains the embeddings and evaluation data using our model to predict if a protein sequence is that of a transporter protein or not.

 The exact way our model and dataset was collected can we found here: [link to paper].